 Kelly Blidook is an Associate Professor and Undergraduate Coordinator in the Department of Political Science at Memorial University of Newfoundland.
-He received a PhD in political science from McGill University in 2008.
+He received a PhD in Political Science from McGill University in 2008.
 His primary research interests are in the areas of political and legislative behaviour, and political representation.
-He released his first book in 2012, titled Constituency Influence in Parliament, and has contributed to publications such as the American Review of Canadian Studies, Legislative Studies Quarterly and the Canadian Journal of Political Science.
+He released his first book in 2012, titled Constituency Influence in Parliament, and has contributed to publications such as the American Review of Canadian Studies, Legislative Studies Quarterly and Canadian Journal of Political Science.
 His views have also been published in the National Post and Ottawa Citizen.

-Frank Cunningham is Professor Emeritus of Philosophy and Political Science, University of Toronto.
-His research and teaching has been in the areas of social and political philosophy, with an emphasis on democratic theory.
-A Fellow of the Royal Society of Canada, Professor Cunningham was educated at Indiana University, the University of Chicago, and the University of Toronto.
-He has served as Chair of the Philosophy Department and Principal of Innis College at the University of Toronto and President of the Canadian Philosophical Association.
+Frank Cunningham is Professor Emeritus of Philosophy and Political Science at the University of Toronto.
+His research and teaching has focused on the areas of social and political philosophy, with an emphasis on democratic theory.
+A Fellow of the Royal Society of Canada, Professor Cunningham was educated at Indiana University, the University of Chicago and the University of Toronto.
+He has held an associate position at the Institute for the Humanities at Simon Fraser University since 2013, and has authored and co-edited several academic publications.

-Paul Howe is a Professor of political science at the University of New Brunswick in Fredericton, where he has taught since 2001.
+Paul Howe is a Professor of Political Science at the University of New Brunswick in Fredericton, where he has taught since 2001.
 Prior to joining UNB, he was a Research Director at the Montreal-based Institute for Research on Public Policy for three years.
 His research at the IRPP and UNB has examined different facets of Canadian democracy, including the role of the courts in the Charter era, the use of ICTs in public consultation processes, and public attitudes towards democratic institutions.
 He is the co-editor of two books, Judicial Power and Canadian Democracy (McGill-Queen’s, 2001) and Strengthening Canadian Democracy (Institute for Research on Public Policy, 2005).
 In the past several years, the issue of voter disengagement, especially among young Canadians, has been Professor Howe’s principal research focus.
 His work on this topic has been published in various academic outlets and in policy journals such as Policy Options, Inroads and Electoral Insight.
-He also has prepared reports for the New Brunswick Commission on Legislative Democracy and Elections Canada that have helped shape policy initiatives designed to re-engage young people in Canadian electoral democracy.
+He has also prepared reports for the New Brunswick Commission on Legislative Democracy and Elections Canada that have helped shape policy initiatives designed to re-engage young people in Canadian electoral democracy.
 His most recent work, Citizens Adrift: The Democratic Disengagement of Young Canadians (UBC Press, 2010), offers a comprehensive analysis of the origins of political disengagement among younger generations and outlines ideas to help reverse this worrying trend.

 Jon H. Pammett

-Livianna Tossutti is an Associate Professor in the Department of Political Science at Brock University, where she teaches courses on Canadian Politics and Government, Political Parties and Elections, Civil Society, Political Culture and Institutions, and Research Methods.
-She is the co-author of Democracy, Diversity and Good Government: an introduction to politics in Canada (Pearson Canada), and the author of The Electoral Participation of Ethnocultural Communities (Elections Canada), as well as numerous articles on political behavior, public opinion, and/or immigrant settlement and integration policy that have appeared in Party Politics, Canadian Ethnic Studies, the Journal of Canadian Studies, West European Politics, European Foreign Affairs Review, Modern Italy, Issues and Studies, and Immigration, Integration and Inclusion in Ontario Cities (McGill-Queen’s University Press).
-She is co-leader (with Victoria Esses of UWO) of the Optimizing Social, Cultural and Political Integration Research Domain of the Welcoming Communities Initiative, a SSHRC-funded multidisciplinary research project aimed at improving the welcome for immigrants and refugees in second and third-tier Ontario cities (www.welcomingcommunities.ca).
-She has also recently completed (with Dr. Esses) two research studies funded by Citizenship and Immigration Canada (Ontario Region); the first explores opinion leader perceptions of immigration and diversity in fifteen Ontario municipalities, while the second involves the creation of a repository for materials on the measurement of racism and discrimination, and strategies for combating these attitudes.
+Livianna Tossutti is an Associate Professor in the Department of Political Science at Brock University, where she specializes in Canadian politics, comparative politics and methods.
+She was educated at Carleton University and the University of Windsor, and obtained her PhD from the University of Toronto.
+She is the co-author of Democracy, Diversity and Good Government: an Introduction to Politics in Canada, and the author of The Electoral Participation of Ethnocultural Communities; she has also written numerous articles on political behaviour, public opinion and integration policy, appearing in Party Politics, Canadian Ethnic Studies, the Journal of Canadian Studies, West European Politics, European Foreign Affairs Review, Modern Italy, Issues and Studies, and Immigration, Integration and Inclusion in Ontario Cities.
+She is co-leader of the Optimizing Social, Cultural and Political Integration Research Domain, and she also co-edited Canada’s Politics: Democracy, Diversity and Good Government, the third edition of which is due to be released in 2016.

-Christopher Waddell is an Associate Professor and director of Carleton University’s School of Journalism and Communication in Ottawa.
-He also holds the school’s Carty Chair in Business and Financial Journalism.
-He joined Carleton in July 2001 after 10 years at CBC Television News.
-From 1993 to 2001, he was the network’s Parliamentary Bureau Chief in Ottawa.
-From 1995 to 2001 he was also Executive Producer News Specials for CBC Television, responsible for all national news specials and federal and provincial election and election night coverage during those years.
-Between 1984-91 he was at the Globe and Mail where he served in a number of positions including reporter in Report on Business, economics reporter in Ottawa covering among other things the Canada-US free trade negotiations, Ottawa bureau chief in the 1988 federal election In the period from 1990-91 he was associate editor and then national editor of the paper.
-He has won two National Newspaper Awards for business reporting and programs he supervised at CBC Television won six Gemini awards for television excellence.
-He received a Ph.
-D in Canadian history from York University in Toronto in 1981, completing a thesis on price and wage controls and consumer rationing in Canada in World War II.
+Christopher Waddell is an associate professor and director of Carleton University’s School of Journalism and Communication in Ottawa, also holding the school’s Carty Chair in Business and Financial Journalism.
+He joined Carleton in 2001 after ten years at CBC Television News.
+From 1993 to 2001, he was the network’s Parliamentary Bureau Chief in Ottawa; from 1995 to 2001 he was also the Executive Producer of News Specials for CBC Television, responsible for all national news special and federal and provincial election coverage during those years.
+Between 1984 and 1991 he was at the Globe and Mail, where he occupied a number of positions including a Reporter in Report on Business, Economics Reporter in Ottawa (covering, among other things, the Canada-US free trade negotiations), and Ottawa Bureau Chief in the 1988 federal election.
+He was also the Associate Editor, and later National Editor, of the paper between 1990 and 1991.
+He has won two National Newspaper Awards for business reporting, and programs he supervised at CBC Television won six Gemini awards for television excellence.
+He received a PhD in Canadian history from York University in Toronto in 1981.
+He currently contributes to iPolitics as Associate Editor.